ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 ## Broken Access Control

-After quite a bit of testing, we managed to set up a remote MySQL server and test our hijacking theory:
+After quite a bit of testing, we managed to set up a remote MySQL server and test our hijacking theory on our deploy ErrTraffic panel:

 1. Create a MySQL server and set credentials up for a database
 2. Fill in your hostname, database name, database credentials & panel credentials to `install.php`